-Ĭ 1 CSR is not l I

-included in the organization's CSR is broadly

-formal statements addressed in the

-of mission, values, organization's

-Leadership Excellence - Integration with mission, and goals presented to mission, values, and goals presented

-Values statement, and goals stakeholders. to stakeholders.

-Civility, trust, and Civility, trust, and

-respect for human rights is a value of respect for human rights is a value and

-the organization is actively promoted

-but not actively within

-Leadership Excellence - Civility, Trust, and Respect promoted within organizational organizational activities such as

-Values for Human Rights activities. special programs.

-Financial and Some financial and

-human resource expenditures in human resource expenditures in CSR

-CSR activities are activities are

-Measurement - Audit Incorporation into the Business not assessed in terms of ROI. assessed in terms of ROI.

-Audit Dusilless ternis or kor.
-Opinions regarding

-Opinions regarding the organization's

-the organization's CSR activities and CSR activities and overall reputation

-overall reputation are assessed, but

-are not assessed informally or from a

-Measurement - Survey Opinion Survey formally or informally. nonrepresentative sample.

-Survey Opinion Survey intormany.
-CSR results are

-reported to

-shareholders, financiers, and the

-Board of Directors

-CSR results are either not reported through the annual report, most often

-or are reported among

-Process informally to philanthropic

-Excellence - Communication shareholders, financiers, or the activities distinct from business

-(Outward) Board of Directors. activities.

-The importance of The important of

-CSR is not communicated to The importance of CSR is

-new employees in communicated to

-Process Excellence - onboarding or other socialization new employees during onboarding

-Onboarding Onboarding processes. procedures.

-S CSR

-responsibilities are carried out as an

-additional duty of

-an individual and CSR is a formal

-Process Excellence - is not formally represented in his responsibility specified in an

-Organizational Formal Presence within or her job individual's job

-Design Organization description. description.
+Leadership Excellence - Values Leadership Excellence - Values Integration with mission, statement, and goals Civility, Trust, and Respect for Human Rights CSR is not included in the organization's formal statements of mission, values, and goals presented to stakeholders.
+Civility, trust, and respect for human rights is a value of the organization but not actively promoted within organizational activities.
+CSR is broadly addressed in the organization's mission, values, and goals presented to stakeholders.
+Civility, trust, and respect for human rights is a value and is actively promoted within organizational activities such as special programs.
+Measurement - Audit Incorporation into the Business Financial and human resource expenditures in CSR activities are not assessed in terms of ROI.
+Some financial and human resource expenditures in CSR activities are assessed in terms of ROI.
+Measurement - Survey Opinion Survey Opinions regarding the organization's CSR activities and overall reputation are not assessed formally or informally.
+Opinions regarding the organization's CSR activities and overall reputation are assessed, but informally or from a nonrepresentative sample.
+Process Excellence - Communication (Outward) CSR results are either not reported or are reported informally to shareholders, financiers, or the Board of Directors.
+CSR results are reported to shareholders, financiers, and the Board of Directors through the annual report, most often among philanthropic activities distinct from business activities.
+Process Excellence - Onboarding Onboarding The importance of CSR is not communicated to new employees in onboarding or other socialization processes.
+CSR The importance of CSR is communicated to new employees during onboarding procedures.
+Process Excellence - Organizational Design Formal Presence within Organization responsibilities are carried out as an additional duty of an individual and is not formally represented in his or her job description.
+CSR is a formal responsibility specified in an individual's job description.

 Process Excellence - Recognition & Rewards Rewards & Recognition Level 3 criteria to high?
 Little or no rewards are given for employee contributions that enhance an organization's CSR performance.
 Employee contributions that enhance an organization's CSR performance are both encouraged and recognized.
 Social Performance - Innovation Customer Incentives The organization does not explicitly encourage or provide incentives to customers for participation in environmental or social responsibility activities.
 The organization encourages customers to participate in environmental or social responsibility activities through advertisements and campaigns.
-Social Performance - Treatment of Stakeholders Equitable Treatment Review Level Ensuring equitable treatment of stakeholders is not an explicit part of strategic planning.
+Social Performance - Treatment of Stakeholders Equitable Treatment Review Level 2 Ensuring equitable treatment of stakeholders is not an explicit part of strategic planning.
 The equitable treatment of stakeholders is taken into consideration in strategic planning but not necessarily followed.
 Process Excellence - Communication (Horizontal) Interaction with Suppliers Suppliers' CSR activities are not considered in business dealings.
 Suppliers are made aware of the organization's CSR standards and activities.
 Social Performance - Treatment of Stakeholders Treatment of foreign subsidiaries There is little knowledge and no involvement with the manner in which employees in foreign subsidiaries are treated.
 There is a concern for employees in foreign subsidiaries but the local culture is the major determinant of equitable treatment.